alexcs123/FooBar/README.md

 This repo contains solutions for a selection of challenges from Google's FooBar recruitment project.
-Solutions are sorted by level, and contain the two original test cases given for each challenge.
+Solutions are sorted by level, and contain the original test cases given for each challenge.
 Solutions that pass both test cases have also passed submission to Google (passing all hidden test cases), and with the exception of a few snippets, all work is original.